lucagrementieri/tfkeras-template/README.md

 but it is included to show the code structure.

-In some cases an additional `safe-ingest` can be used to check and assure labels coherence among the different dataset splits or to perform transformations that depend on other splits.
+In some cases an additional `safe-ingest` can be used to check and assure labels coherence among the different dataset splits (training/development/test data) or to perform transformations that depend on other splits.
 Here it is not needed because the set of labels is not fixed since the example task is a regression.